MicrosoftDocs/power-pages-docs/power-pages-docs/getting-started/add-card-gallery.md

 ---
-title: Add a card gallery
+title: Add a card gallery (preview)
 description: Explore how to add, style, and configure a Card gallery in Power Pages sites using design studio and Liquid code.
 author: pranita225
 ms.topic: conceptual